MovingBlocks/legacy-website/_posts/2017-07-14-gsoc-students-01.md

 notion of _static_ worlds such as what would exist for [Light & Shadow][].
 In addition, it provides assistance to creation of exploration worlds such parkour or puzzle maps.

-Implementing scenarios can be thought of as basically creating a _game maker_ utility set built baked into Terasology.
+Implementing scenarios can be thought of as creating a _game maker_ utility set baked into Terasology.
 The following video shows the tool for defining regions in action.
 Regions, for instance, can be used by map makers to trigger events when the player enters.